Book cover

 Erich Gamma, Richard Helm, Ralph Johnson, John Vlissides.
 Design Patterns: Elements of Reusable Object-Oriented Software.
 Addison-Wesley, 1995.

 Joshua Bloch.
 Effective Java.
-3rd edition.
-Prentice Hall, 2017.
+3rd edition, Prentice Hall, 2017.

 Eric Freeman, Elisabeth Robson, Bert Bates, Kathy Sierra.
 Head First Design Patterns: A Brain-Friendly Guide.
 O’Reilly, 2004.

 Eduardo Guerra.
 Design Patterns com Java: Projeto Orientado a Objetos guiado por Padrões.
-Casa do Código, 2014.
+Casa do Código, 2014. (in Portuguese)

 Fernando Pereira, Marco Tulio Valente, Roberto Bigonha, Mariza Bigonha.
 Arcademis: A Framework for Object Oriented Communication Middleware Development.
 Software: Practice and Experience, 2006.

 Fabio Tirelo, Roberto Bigonha, Mariza Bigonha, Marco Tulio Valente.
 Desenvolvimento de Software Orientado por Aspectos.
-XXIII Jornada de Atualização em Informática (JAI), 2004.
+XXIII Jornada de Atualização em Informática (JAI), 2004. (in Portuguese)

 Exercises

-1. Mark T (True) or F (False).
+1. Mark T (True) or F (False) for each statement.

 ( ) Prototype is an example of a structural design pattern.